 Proton pump inhibitors reduce stomach acid production and are widely used for treating gastrointestinal disorders including gastroesophageal reflux disease (GERD), duodenal ulcers and stomach ulcers (13).
 Proton pump inhibitors also reduce intrinsic factor secretion in some people, which can lead to vitamin B-12 deficiency (7).

-In some cases, a lack of IF may be inherited as a rare genetic disorder called pernicious anaemia (2).
+In some cases, a lack of IF may be inherited as a rare genetic disorder (2).
 People who have this condition are not able to produce sufficient amounts of IF and require lifelong treatment with high doses of vitamin B-12 to prevent neurologic symptoms.
+Vitamin B12 deficiency can also lead to anemia (called pernicious or megaloblastic anemia) because it is necessary for the production of red blood cells.

 Fortunately, the vast majority of people with insufficient IF do not develop clinical symptoms because stomach cells can produce sufficient amounts of the protein even when it is not secreted by IF-producing cells in the stomach.